‘American Horror Story’ Season 7 Cast And Theme Details Revealed, Plus Series Picks Up Multi-Year Renewal

 Ryan Murphy revealed that both Sarah Paulson and Evan Peters would return for Season 7.
 Murphy wouldn’t say if they planned to keep the theme of the upcoming season a secret like they did for AHS: Roanoke.

-“There’s only three people in the world who know what [the new theme] is, which is [FX president] John Landgraf, [Fox cochairman] Dana Walden and Sarah Paulson.
+“There’s only three people in the world who know what [the new theme] is, which is [FX president] John Landgraf, [Fox co-chairman] Dana Walden, and Sarah Paulson.
 I don’t know — I mean, last year was successful.
 [But] I don’t know that we’d do it again.
 We’ve just started writing it — we haven’t even cast it yet, except for Sarah and Evan.”

 When the American Horror Story boss was questioned what the theme would be, he was hesitant to give any details.
 He stated that all he can say is it will be a “modern-day story.”